 Let us go through them one by one.

-All category, all the data sources that can be connected to Power BI Desktop are listed.
+All categories, all the data sources that can be connected to Power BI Desktop are listed.

 Under the Azure category, you can select a database from the Azure cloud.
 There are options of many databases from the Azure cloud as shown.